Last updated 7th July, 2018

 The Barrowland Ballroom in the East End was a popular venue allowing for nights of fun and laughter.
 The Ballroom however soon became famous for a different reason, one of terror and fear as all three victims attended this Ballroom on the night of their murder giving rise to the notion that this where they met their killer.

-Patricia Docker was a 25 year old nurse out for a night of fun with her friends in February 1968.
-She never returned home and her body was found the next morning by an unsuspecting labourer on his way to work.
+Patricia Docker was a 25-year-old nurse out for a night of fun with her friends in February 1968.
+She never returned home and her body was found the next morning by an unsuspecting laborer on his way to work.
 She had told her parents she was going to a different ballroom that night, losing the police valuable time before they discovered her true whereabouts.
 When she was found, her clothes and handbag were missing and have never been recovered.

-Once again the beaten and strangled body of a young women had been found with no clothes or belongings after a night out at the Barrowland Ballroom.
+Once again the beaten and strangled body of a young woman had been found with no clothes or belongings after a night out at the Barrowland Ballroom.

 Helen never did arrive home and was found the next morning in the same manner as the previous two victims.